Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic¶

 Loss & Training¶

-Knowledge distillation loss (KL divergence) is used with the original model's predictions as soft targets.
-Post-training adaptation introduces fewer than 0.001% additional parameters (transformation embeddings).
-In the pretraining-from-scratch setting, a factored prediction is used: \(p(w|h) = p(b_w|h) \cdot p(T(w)|b_w; h)\), first predicting the base word and then conditionally predicting the transformations.
+Knowledge distillation loss (KL divergence) is employed with the original model's predictions as soft targets.
+For pre-training from scratch, a decomposed prediction strategy is used: \(p(w|h) = p(b_w|h) \cdot p(T(w)|b_w; h)\), predicting the base word first followed by conditional transformations.

 Key Experimental Results¶

-Main Results — English Post-Training Adaptation (Llama-3.1-8B)¶
+Main Results — English Post-training Adaptation (Llama-3.1-8B)¶

-| Task Category | Task | Original Model | Compositional Vocab | Difference |
+| Category | Task | Original Model | Compositional Vocab | Diff |

 |---|---|---|---|---|